sillsdev/ptx2pdf/docs/documentation/figures.md

 ptx macros but with an added extension of `.piclist` and in the Piclist folder, specified to the macros.
 Ptxprint handles all this for the user.

+There are two methods to read a piclist, in 'slurp' mode (`\picslurptrue`, the new default) where the entire file is read at once or the traditional mode (`\picslurpfalse`) where the specification for only one picture is held in memory at a time.
+The traditional mode requires that pictures occur in the correct order (difficult in diglots, where the sequence of verses is not always obvious) and errors in the reference (e.g. 'NUM 11.2' instead of 'NUM 11.2-3') are fairly easily identified because no pictures will be read after an unmatched reference.

+In 'slurp' mode, the there is no requirement that pictures occur in order.
+The code will count images defined vs images used, and give a list of unused references if all are not used.

 A piclist file has a strict format:

 - Each entry is on a single line.